Our Service Goals

 Being able to read and write nonfiction text is now crucial for adequacy as a parent and citizen as well as for success in college and almost any career (as reflected, for example, in many Project Lead The Way units).

-- Scientists and engineers of all types often spend about half of their professional time reading or writing technical prose, so literacy skills amplify their other quantitative and analytical strengths (National Research Council, Framework for K-12 Science Education, 2011).
+- Scientists and engineers of all types often spend about half of their professional time reading or writing technical prose, so literacy skills amplify their other quantitative and analytical strengths (National Research Council, A Framework for K-12 Science Education: Practices, Crosscutting Concepts, and Core Ideas (2012)).

 - Many technician, trade, or service jobs demand surprisingly high literacy levels to work well, to understand or give instructions, and to interact safely with colleagues (including such diverse areas food technician, medical translator, and crime-scene investigator).